mmuratarat/mmuratarat.github.io/_pages/faq.md

 \end{split}
 $$

 In probability, **covariance** is the measure of the joint probability for two random variables.
-It describes how the two variables change together.
+It describes how the two variables change (vary) together.
+It’s similar to variance, but where variance tells you how a single variable varies, covariance tells you how two variables vary together.
 It is denoted as the function $cov(X, Y)$, where $X$ and $Y$ are the two random variables being considered.

 $$
 cov(X, Y) = E\left[\left(X - E[X]\right) \left(Y - E[Y]\right)\right] =  E(XY)- E(X)E(Y)